 - Descendants: Although it is rare, there are situations that would cause family members of the deceased to feel the wrath of the IRS.
-If the deceased leaves an estate or an inheritance to his family, it can be seized to satisfy the outstanding Tax Debt.
+If the deceased leaves an estate or an inheritance to his family, it can be seized to satisfy the outstanding Tax Liability.
 If a family member’s share of the inheritance has already been spent, the IRS may pursue them for the funds.

 Claiming Refunds: If the deceased family member is due a refund, there’s a way for his survivors to claim it.
 It may be necessary to File Form 1310 “Statement of Person Claiming Refund Due to a Deceased Taxpayer.”
 However, you do not need to file Form 1310 if you are a surviving spouse or certified representative filing an original return for the deceased.